ninabarzh/broomstick/content/posts/plasticity.md

 If instincts aren’t quite the fixed scripts we thought, what fills the gap?
 Enter developmental plasticity—the body’s ability to tweak its own blueprint based on the environment:

 * Bird song, long held up as innate, is actually a cover version.
 Young finches need to hear their species’ tunes during a critical window, or they’ll botch the performance.
 White-crowned sparrows take it further, shunning other birds’ songs like musical snobs.
-* Locusts switch from solitary to swarming modes when crowded, a transformation so dramatic it’s like a quiet librarian morphing into a festival hooligan—all triggered by serotonin.
+* Locusts switch from solitary to swarming modes when crowded, a change so dramatic it’s like a quiet librarian morphing into a festival hooligan—all triggered by serotonin.
 * Daphnia, tiny crustaceans with more survival tricks than a spy novel, grow defensive spines when they smell predators.
 Miss the cue, and they’ll skip the armour, proving that even "instinctive" defences are negotiable.

 ---